 This set does need three AAA batteries that aren’t included.
 But you’ll get three and a half hours of runtime and nine hours in standby mode.

 These walkie talkies were built for kids.
 They have simple, labeled buttons, an LED flashlight, LCD backlit screen, and a 3-mile range.
 With 22 channels and 99 sub-channels, finding the right frequency will be no problem.

 You’ll like the audio jack so kids can plug in their headphones for super stealth mode.
 No need to push buttons to talk with the voice-activated mode.
 We’d recommend this walkie talkie for kids ages three and up.

-One of the best walkie talkies for kids in 2018 was the Retevis RT628.
+One of the best walkie talkies for kids is the Retevis RT628.
 And we’re sure they will remain that way this year.
 These walkie talkies weigh only 90 grams.
 That means that even the littlest hands can hold them without getting tired.

 There’s a belt-clip and just a few buttons to use.
 The channel lock allows kids to stay on the same frequency as their partner.
 These walkies run on three AA batteries, which are not included which is a bummer.
 But so long as you keep batteries in stock at home, you won’t have to worry about a dead walkie when it’s time to play.

 If you aren’t ready to give your kids a cell phone but want them to be able to have some safe independence, the Cobra set is perfect for you.
 This set comes with two adult radios and two kid radios.
 You get up to 5-miles of range on the kids’ sets and 16 on the parent sets.